ComActivate: Enabling Community Action for Energy Sufficiency

 Project partners include:

-For all the latest developments click here to register for our upcoming newsletter and follow us on X and LinkedIn.
+For all the latest developments, click here to register for our upcoming newsletter and follow us on LinkedIn.

 Co-funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or CINEA.
 Neither the European Union nor the granting authority can be held responsible for them.